givan2code/refactorFlair/RefactorFlairDemo.md

 And he did it all with:

 - `untilDestroyed` finishing moves
-- runtime-safe branching
 - DRY mapping patterns
 - and naming so clean it wore a Rolex.

 ### 🧼 Catchphrases from the Coding Canvas

-> “No more `if`-pyramids!”\
 > “Flatten the flow!”\
 > “Helpers over hazards!”\
-> To be the cleanest, you gotta refactor the meanest.
+> To be the cleanest, you gotta refactor the meanest.\
 > Ready to hit this monster with the ol’ Structure Suplex™. 🏋️‍♂️📦

 ## 🎯 The Situation